symfony/symfony-docs/components/http_kernel.rst

 If an exception is thrown at any point inside ``HttpKernel::handle()``, another event - ``kernel.exception`` is thrown.
-Internally, the body of the ``handle()`` function is wrapped in a try-catch block.
+Internally, the body of the ``handle()`` method is wrapped in a try-catch block.
 When any exception is thrown, the ``kernel.exception`` event is dispatched so that your system can somehow respond to the exception.